esraa200113/alx-system_engineering-devops/README.md

  #!/bin/bash
-  This repository is about the shell command that print the absolute path of the working directory
+  This repository is about the shell command that print the absolute path of the working directory.
+It also explains the expanions